Aventri

-Aventri, formerly known as etouches, is a cloud-based event management software company based in Norwalk, Connecticut best known for its integrated events management SaaS solutions.
-The company has 1,200 users spanning 35 countries worldwide, with large corporations like Coca-Cola, MasterCard and Dell part of its client mix.
-Aventri is a five-time honoree on Inc. magazine's Inc. 5,000 ranking of the fastest-growing private companies in America (2012 — 2016).
+Aventri, formerly known as Etouches, is a cloud-based event management software company based in Norwalk, Connecticut best known for its integrated events management SaaS solutions.
+The company has over 1,200 users spanning 35 countries worldwide, with corporations such as Coca-Cola, MasterCard and Dell part of its client mix.
+Aventri is a five-time honoree on magazine's Inc. 5,000 ranking of the fastest-growing private companies in America (2012 — 2016).
 The annual ranking also places Aventri among the top companies in Connecticut.

 History

 Global Executive Business Service — 1998

 Aventri was founded as Global Executive Business Service in 1998 by Leonora Valvo and Tim Cummins.
 The business operated as a fee-for-service event managing company.

 etouches — 2008

-In 2008, the company relaunched as etouches.
-That same year, etouches introduced its first event management solution.
+In 2008, the company relaunched as Etouches.
+That same year, Etouches introduced its first event management solution.
 In 2010, the company raised $2.5 million in the first round of venture capital investments.
 The lead investor was Greycroft Partners, and other investors were Connecticut Innovations and Cava Capital.

-Growth continued, and in 2012, the company launched its mobile application, eMobile, enabling users to create and manage event scheduling on their smartphones.
+The business released its mobile app, eMobile, in 2012 so that consumers could schedule events on their cellphones.
 The application integrates with other etouches modules, including eReg and eSocial.
 Also that year, etouches received $7.75 million in Series B financing led by Level Equity.